16 Natural Remedies To Say Goodbye To Scabs on Scalp (Without any Pain)

 Two rounds daily.

-The massaging also increases the blood circulation around the scalp which definitely is yet another additional bonus that contributes to the faster healing of the scabs.
+Massaging also increases blood circulation around the scalp, which is another bonus contributing to the faster healing of the scabs.

 What to do?

-1. Heat some hair oil in a bowl in the microwave.
-Make sure you do so for not more than 30 seconds.
+• Heat some hair oil in a bowl in the microwave for no more than 30 seconds.

 How Often?